-Mainly, The Watches and Electronic Devices Businesses in the Group operate in overseas markets.
-Sales in foreign currency in these businesses are roughly offset by foreign currency purchases, which limits the remaining net exchange risk.
+Mainly, the Watches and Electronic Devices Businesses in the Group operate in overseas markets.
+In the Watches Business, sales in foreign currency are roughly offset by foreign currency purchases, which limits the remaining net exchange risk.
 Meanwhile, the Electronic Devices Business carries out business overseas for some devices produced at its domestic manufacturing plants and therefore exchange rate fluctuations could affect product prices.
 At the same time, for the Systems Solutions Business and Clock Business that operate mainly in Japanese markets, the costs for procuring from overseas manufacturing bases in foreign currency may be affected by exchange rate fluctuations.
-All accounting items handled in local currencies outside of Japan, including profit and loss and the assets of overseas subsidiaries, are converted into yen to prepare the consolidated financial statements, and the exchange rates used for the conversion may influence the values converted into yen.
+All accounting items handled in local currencies outside of Japan, including profit and loss and the assets of overseas subsidiaries, are converted into yen to prepare the consolidated financial statements, and the exchange rates used at the time of conversion may influence the values converted into yen.
 In particular, exchange rate fluctuations of the yen against US dollars, Euros, and other currencies constituting important portions of Group sales could influence the performance and financial conditions of the Group, including foreign currency translation adjustments in relation to the conversion of the net assets section of overseas subsidiaries.

 (10) Interest-rate Fluctuations

 The Group has highly favorable relationships with financial institutions and can successfully raise all the funds necessary for operating its businesses inside and outside of Japan.
 Yet the present circumstances in no way guarantee the availability of successful funding in the future.
-Because of the trend of low market interest rates, over 80% of the interest of the Group's existing long-term debt has been fixed and is insulated from any risk of significant interest-rate fluctuations.
+Because of the trend of low market interest rates, over 80% of the interest of the Group's existing long-term debt has been fixed and thus there is no significant risk from interest-rate fluctuations.
 Yet interest-rate trends in future procurement could influence the Group's performance.

 (11) Current Value Variations of Assets Held

-The Group is undertaking the possible sale or other disposition of non-operating assets in order to further compress interest-bearing debts and expand shareholders' equity.
+The Group is undertaking the possible sale or other disposition of non-operating assets in order to further constrict interest-bearing debt and expand shareholders' equity.
 Even so, significant fluctuations in the current value of real estate or securities to be sold off could influence the planned performance and financial conditions of the Group.

 (12) Environmental Issues